HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_dx_compose/configure_sso/integrating_leap_sso/index.md

         - `userLookups`: Set this to `false` to disable user lookups, which is not available when configured with OIDC.
         - `userGroups`: Set this to `false` to disable group lookups, which is not available when configured with OIDC.
-        - `postLogoutRedirectURL`: Set this to the URL to which Leap will redirect the browser after a user logs out.
-This is necessary to complete the loop with the OIDC IdP.
-The format of this URL varies by IdP (refer to your IdP's documentation for the correct logout endpoint).
+        - - `postLogoutRedirectURL`: Specify the URL where Leap redirects the browser after a user logs out.
+This setting completes the sign-out flow with the OIDC IdP.
+The URL format varies by IdP.
+For more information, see your IdP documentation.

         ```yaml
         configuration: